Are Scented Candles Toxic?

 Lead Core Wicks

-In fact, exposure to very high amounts of lead has been linked to health issues like learning disabilities in children, hormonal disruption, and behavioural problems.
+In fact, exposure to very high amounts of lead has been linked to health issues like learning disabilities in children, hormonal disruption, and behavioral problems.

 So, how do you know if the candle you bought has a cotton/paper wick or a lead wick?
 It’s quite simple.
 First of all, you can always check the ingredients on the label.
 But if you want to be doubly sure then you can test it yourself.